Dominican Republic Visa Requirements, Travel Visa Application Form Info, Dominican Republic tourist visa, student visa, Dominican Republic immigration

 Who requires a visa?

-Visa is not reuiqred by citizens of Argentina, Chile, South Korea, Ecuador, Iceland, Israel, Japan, Peru, Liechtenstein, Uruguay.
+Visa is not required by citizens of Argentina, Chile, South Korea, Ecuador, Iceland, Israel, Japan, Peru, Liechtenstein, Uruguay.

 A Tourist Card permits a legal stay of up to 60 days for tourists coming from:

-Andorra, Antigua, Aruba, Australia, Austria, Bahamas, Barbados, Belgium, Brazil, Bolivia, Canada, Chile, Costa Rica, Croatia, Czechoslovakia, Curacao, Denmark, Dominica, El Salvador, Finland, France (includes Guadeloupe, Guyana, Martinique, Reunion and St. Kitts), Germany, Great Britain, Greece, Guatemala, Holland, Honduras, Hungary, Ireland, Turks & Caicos Islands, Italy, Jamaica, Lithuania, Luxembourg, Macedonia, Mexico, Monaco, Norway, Paraguay, Poland, Portugal, Russia, San Marino, St. Vincent and the Grenadines, St. Lucia, Slovenia, Spain, Sweden, Switzerland, Surinam, Trinidad & Tobago, the United States (including Puerto Rico and the US Virgin Islands), Ukraine, Venezuela and Yugoslavia.
+Andorra, Antigua and Barbuda, Aruba, Australia, Austria, Bahamas, Bahrain, Barbados, Belize, Belgium, Bermuda, Brazil, Brunei, Bolivia, Botswana, Bouvet Island, Bulgaria, Canada, Costa Rica, Croatia, Czech Republic, Curacao, Denmark, Dominica, El Salvador, Estonia, Fiji, Finland, France (includes Guadeloupe, Guyana, Martinique, Reunion), Germany, Great Britain, Greece, Guatemala, Guyana, Heard and McDonald Islands, Holland, Honduras, Hungary, Iceland, Ireland, Turks & Caicos Islands, Italy, Jamaica, Kazakhstan, Kiribati, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Marshall Islands, Mauritius, Mexico, Micronesia, Monaco, Montenegro, Namibia, Nauru, New Zealand, Northern Marianas Islands, Norway, Paraguay, Poland, Portugal, Qatar, Republic of South Africa, Rumania, Russia, St. Kitts & Nevis, San Marino, Salomon Islands, Samoa, Serbia, Seychelles, Singapore, Surinam, St. Marteen, St. Martin, St. Vincent and the Grenadines, St. Lucia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Surinam, Thailand, Tonga, Trinidad & Tobago, Turkey, Tuvalu, the United States (including Puerto Rico and the US Virgin Islands), Ukraine, United Arab Emirates, United Kingdom of Great Britain, United States of North America, Vanuatu, Venezuela and Yugoslavia.

 Notes: